ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 val average : float -> float -> float = <fun>
 ```

 This is rather unusual.
-In other languages (such as C) integers get promoted to
+In many other languages (such as C) integers get promoted to
 floating point values in certain circumstances.
-For example, if you write `1 + 2.5` then the first argument (which is an integer) is promoted to a floating
+For example, if you write `1 + 2.5` in C
+then the first argument (which is an integer) is promoted to a floating
 point number, making the result a floating point number, too.

-OCaml never does implicit casts like this.
+OCaml never does implicit type casts like this.
 In OCaml, `1 + 2.5` is a type error.
 The `+` operator in OCaml requires two integers as arguments, and here we
 give it an integer and a floating point number, so it reports this error: